ajschumacher/ajschumacher.github.io/20151112-creative_data_science/index.md

 -----

-What's more important to the painting, the painter or the brush?
+Another way to think about tools is to weigh what's more important to the painting, the painter or the brush?

 Certainly you need both, and tools are more or less a requirement everywhere.
 But the mental tools, the skills and experience of the painter, these make the lion's share of the difference in the end results.